 Is Now The Time?

-When considering an investment in Costco, investors should take into account its valuation and business qualities as well as what happened in the latest quarter.
 We think Costco is a good business.
-We'd expect growth rates to moderate from here, but its revenue growth has been solid over the last three years.
-And while its gross margins make it more challenging to reach positive operating profits compared to other consumer retail businesses, the good news is its high ROIC suggests it is well run and in a strong position for profitable growth, and its above-average same-store sales performance has supported total revenue growth.
+First off, its revenue growth has been solid over the last four years.
+And while its gross margins make it more challenging to reach positive operating profits compared to other consumer retail businesses, its stellar ROIC suggests it has been a well-run company historically.
+On top of that, its unparalleled brand makes it a household name consumers consistently turn to.

-There are definitely a lot of things to like about Costco, and looking at the consumer retail landscape right now, it seems that it trades at a reasonable price point.
+Costco's price-to-earnings ratio based on the next 12 months is 39.4x.
+There are definitely a lot of things to like about Costco, and looking at the consumer landscape right now, it seems the company trades at a pretty interesting price.